Axia-Tech/AXIA-wiki/docs/learn/learn-governance.md

 text to make a suggestion.

-Upon seeing their proposal removed, a submitter who is not properly introduced to the democracy system of AXIASolar might be tempted to re-submit the same proposal.
+Upon seeing their proposal removed, a submitter who is not properly introduced to the democracy system of AXIACoin might be tempted to re-submit the same proposal.
 That said, this is far from a fool-proof method of preventing invalid proposals from being submitted - a single changed character in a proposal's text will also change the hash of the proposal, rendering the per-hash blacklist invalid.